 Born in Rome and now based in Novara, Italy, most of Yasmine’s early memories are of painting and pony rides; she sat on a horse’s back before she knew how to walk.
-Experiencing various cultures was a regular part of her youth, along with meeting equines engaged in vastly different roles — ranging from racehorses at the Służewiec Racetrack in Poland to the working horses and donkeys in the bustling city of Cairo in Egypt.
+Coming from a multinational family, she grew up experiencing various cultures, along with meeting equines engaged in vastly different roles — ranging from racehorses at the Służewiec Racetrack in Poland to the working horses and donkeys in the bustling city of Cairo in Egypt.

 She studied art history, under tutor Stewart Roberts, with the London Art College in the UK, completing two distance learning courses between 2016 and 2018.
 Apart from this, she hasn’t had any formal art training, learning the craft by means of trial-and-error, advice given by practising artists, and books — her all-time favourite being Animal Painting and Anatomy by William Frank Calderon.
 She considers Leonardo da Vinci, George Stubbs, Rosa Bonheur, and Beatrix Potter as her greatest influences.

 She works mainly in graphite, watercolour, and acrylics, favouring delicate lines and a limited colour palette in her paintings and the interplay between bold and delicate lines in her drawings.
 Exhibiting both locally and internationally, she has artwork in private collections in Italy, the UK, the USA, and Australia.